 Open Arms Housing hosts two single-site PSH buildings-the Dunbar and Owen Place.
 Both facilities are apartment-style buildings housing women experiencing homelessness with on-site support services.
 The availability of an on-site certified Peer Specialist and Case Managers with whom clients can consult, arrange benefits, and request access to mobile treatment teams, helps to ensure accessibility to supportive services at a level and pace determined by the residents.

 From its conception, Open Arms has stressed the provision of quality living spaces with full bath and kitchen for each resident; shared common space; customization of units to meet the special mobility and other needs of residents; a secure and safe building to call home; and effective property management that keeps each unit a healthy and responsive place to live.

 The DC Department of Housing and Community Development (DHCD) administers the District's Inclusionary Zoning (IZ) for Residential Developers Program, which requires that 8 percent - 10 percent of the residential floor area be set-aside for affordable units in most: new residential development projects of 10 or more units; and rehabilitation projects that are creating 10 or more units in an existing building or addition.
 In addition, many of these projects have a set aside for permanent supportive housing units.

-Open Arms Housing as a part of our Private-Public PSH Partnership Program has partnered with responsible developers dedicated to the mission of creating a better community and eradicating homelessness from the most vulnerable populations.
+As part of our Private-Public PSH Partnership Program, Open Arms Housing has partnered with responsible developers dedicated to the mission of creating a better community and eradicating homelessness from the most vulnerable populations.
 Currently we have several partnerships nearing completion and are excited about upcoming partnerships to provide more permanent supportive housing units.

-If you are a developer and would like to discuss future partnerships with Open Arms Housing, please contact our office at firstname.lastname@example.org.
+If you are a developer and would like to discuss future partnerships with Open Arms Housing, please contact us at firstname.lastname@example.org.